PLPAcademy/day-3-assignment-julisunkan/README.md

 C) By opening the Python installer again
 D) By checking the Programs and Features in Control Panel

-ANSWER= A) By running python --version
+ANSWER = A) By running python --version

 #What command is used to install pip on macOS and Linux?